360 Feedback and Coaching

 360 Feedback FAQs

-We have designed and tested a bespoke leadership model to assess the attributes and behaviours that we believe Fellows and new Principal Investigators will be demonstrating, or will aspire to demonstrate, during their fellowship.
+We have designed and tested a bespoke leadership model to assess the attributes and behaviours that we believe researching transitioning to independence will be demonstrating, or will aspire to demonstrate, during their grant.

 Yes.
 We ran a pilot study with a group of six researchers holding similar fellowships to the Fellows, who found the 360 feedback itself and the one-to-one coaching session very valuable.
-We made some adjustments to the survey design and the report template based on what we learnt from the pilot.
-The survey ran successfully with over 200 Fellows from the Future Leaders Fellows Development Network in 2021 and 2022, and we have further refined it since then.
+We have continuously iterated survey design and the report template based on what we learnt from the pilot.

 There are two principles to keep in mind.